interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

     OCTET STRING (SIZE(0..32767))

 Machine-readable data.
 The format is defined for each error code.
 Implementations MUST follow the correct format for the code given in the `code` field.
+When parsing rejection packets, implementations MUST ignore extra bytes in the `data` field.

 ### ILP Error Format